benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 [^1]: Successful distributed teams place an emphasis on written and asynchronous communication.
 Writing things down serves as a message in a bottle to your future self and you future peers, recording what decisions were made, by whom, and why.
 One common way to capture important decisions is through [an architecture decision record (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).
 ADRs capture not just the decision, but also its context and consequences, and do so in a way that allows stakeholders to deeply participate in the process.
 While ADRs are intended for engineering decisions, the format and rigour of documentation and process can be adapted to any type of impactful or long-lived decision by documenting and discussing key outcomes in issues and pull requests.

 [^2]: Issues bring the most value to teams when conversations and status updates happen on and around the issue, rather than holding important discussions in chat or over video with the issue being used merely as a "TODO" with only an open and closed state.

+[^3]: Long before the term "inner-source" became popular, GitHub had coopted the workflows and communication patterns of the open source community for its own internal development.
+While much has been written over the years about "how Github uses GitHub to build GitHub", the concept of using GitHub to _manage_ GitHub fell out of popularity as GitHub grew (and outgrew its own tools).
+Now that GitHub has native planning-and-tracking capabilities, I believe it's the perfect tool for managers.

+[^4]: HR and other personnel matters must often be restricted in their visibility due to their sensitivity, but the vast majority of management work can be shared with increasing circles of trust (peers, other managers, the team, the org, the company, etc.).